SOUTHERN & CENTRAL ARGENTINA BIRDING TOUR: DETAILED ITINERARY

 More widespread birds include Black Vulture, White-winged Cinclodes, Sooty-fronted Spinetail, Chiguanco Thrush, Tawny-headed Swallow and Plumbeous Sierra Finch.
 Scarcer denizens of the area include White-collared Swift, Rufous-naped Ground Tyrant and Ash-breasted Sierra Finch.

-After spending much of the day at the Pampa de Achala and in more wooded habitats at lower altitudes in the surrounding region, we will transfer to the mountain village of Capilla del Monte for a two nights stay.
+After spending much of the day at the Pampa de Achala and in more wooded habitats at lower altitudes in the Mina Clavero region, we will transfer to the village of Icho Cruz for an overnight stay.

-Southern & Central Argentina: Day 5 After some final birding at Laguna Mar Chiquita if need be, we will head southwards to the town of General Villegas for an overnight stay.
+Southern & Central Argentina: Day 7 After some final birding in the San Clemente area we will drive southwest to Bahia Blanca for an overnight stay.

 Other birds likely in the same area include the restricted-range Pampas Pipit as well as Red-winged Tinamou, Spotted Nothura, Grassland Sparrow, Grassland Yellow Finch and Long-tailed Meadowlark, and quite likely the dainty Bearded Tachuri.
 We will also have our first chance for the elusive Darwin’s Nothura.